DiscoveryAnalyticsCenter/EneRex/feature12/README.md

 **In both cases, Please use `python -m spacy download en_core_web_sm` to download the spacy english model.
 You will also need to install the huggingface transformer by runing `pip install .` inside the `transformers` directory.** This is the snapshot of huggingface transformer model that we used to develop the codes.
 Compatibiliy with the future versions will be reviewed in future.

+## Training
+Training data for the EneRex comes after a facet based extraction process and preprocessing the data.
+The intermediate training data is placed inside `noncontext` directory for both source code and dataset.
+The facet based extraction codes are inside `facetExtractionScripts`. if you want to run the data starting with a sample set of PDF files by yourself.
+Please check the `train_script.sh` for training a new model for both facets, one at a time.

-## Details
+## Prediction
-Transformer based extraction(source code and dataset) is done by `transformerExtraction.sh` script.
+Transformer based extraction(source code and dataset) is done by `transformerExtraction.sh` script inside `predictionScript` directory.
 It will work with the JSON files in `data/JSONs/` directory.
 It consist of a sentence classifier, followed by a NER model for finding entities and two python scripts for finding Links/Refered paper for source code and dataset sentences.
 The necessary steps are described below:

 1. This script requires three models.
 The first two of them are sentence classifiers, one for dataset feature and another for souce code feature.
-The third model is the Named entity recognizer for dataset features. **These three model files are already placed in appropriate directories.** If you happen to change/train/import a new model, you will need to update the paths names in the scripts.
+The third model is the Named entity recognizer for dataset features.
+After training the models, please update the paths names in the scripts.
 Please see below for more details.

     a.
 Dataset Classifier (Transformer sentence classifier fine tuned on Sci-BERT)
     b.
 Source Code Classifier (Transformer sentence classifierfine tuned on Sci-BERT)